June 26, 2020

 FIRST AID – Part II

-Just beyond Twin Lakes, I passed a sign near the junction of Tunnel Creek Road that would foreshadow the immense frustration I would feel rest of my morning.
+Just beyond Twin Lakes, I passed a sign near the junction of Tunnel Creek Road that would foreshadow the immense frustration I would feel for the rest of my morning.
 But I’ll return to that little nugget in a moment.
 First, I want to jump ahead to the incident that happened just north of Tunnel Creek.

 When I said these words, she looked down at her phone in her right hand and tried to pause whatever she was listening to.
-And at that exact moment, her right foot caught a root in the ground and her ankle gave out.
+And at that exact moment, her right foot caught a root in the ground, and her ankle gave out.
 The poor girl went crashing down with all that weight on her back.
 Her phone went flying out of her hand and into the nearby bushes.
 Her right ankle was twisted underneath her, and her left knee took the brunt of the fall.

-My dialogue was able to keep us both pretty calm, despite the fact that she was really bleeding bad.
-After a little more washing with water and pressure on the wound, I found a giant bandage in my first aid kit and was able to get about 80% of her skinned up knee covered up.
-I felt awful that my greeting may have been the impetus for her fall, but knew deep down I didn’t actually cause it.
-Accidents happen on trail, and I’d just done a pretty darn good job fixing her up — and reminding myself why I carry such a robust first aid kit on trail.
+I felt awful that my greeting might have been the impetus for her fall, but I knew, deep down, I didn’t actually cause it.
+Accidents happen on trail, and I’d just done a pretty darn good job of fixing her up — and reminding myself why I carry such a robust first-aid kit on trail.
 You never know when you might need to be a good Samaritan.

 EVEN-NUMBERED DAYS